Fumed silica

-Fumed silica (CAS number 112945-52-5), also known as pyrogenic silica because it is produced in a flame, consists of microscopic droplets of amorphous silica fused into branched, chainlike, three-dimensional secondary particles which then agglomerate into tertiary particles.
+Fumed silica (CAS number 7631-86-9, also 112945-52-5), also known as pyrogenic silica because it is produced in a flame, consists of microscopic droplets of amorphous silica fused into branched, chainlike, three-dimensional secondary particles which then agglomerate into tertiary particles.
 The resulting powder has an extremely low bulk density and high surface area.
 Its three-dimensional structure results in viscosity-increasing, thixotropic behavior when used as a thickener or reinforcing filler.

 Properties

 Fumed silica has a very strong thickening effect.
 Primary particle size is 5–50 nm.
 The particles are non-porous and have a surface area of 50–600 m2/g.
 The density is 160–190 kg/m3.